-On a general basis, the Employee works in a standard work pattern, from Monday to Friday.
-The amount of standard working time amounts to 8 hours per day hours per day with 45 minutes break time and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+Normal working hours are Monday to Friday.
+The amount of standard working time amounts to 8 (eight) hours per day with minimum 30 - minutes of and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.

-There can be possible exceptions to the setting mentioned above, and it will be evaluated from time to time if supported by significant motivation and if it has been approved by the manager of the department and/or eventually, by your line manager.
-Furthermore, the Company expressly reserves the right to modify the work schedule for a given day in the event of any unforeseeable event arising in its business or financial affairs no later than 96 hours before the start of the scheduled working time.
+There can be possible exceptions to the setting mentioned above, and it will be evaluated from time to time, if supported by significant motivation and if it has been approved by the manager of the department and/or eventually, by your line manager.

-11.2 Out-of-hours work
+11.2.
+Out-of-hours work